Skip to content

 When will this comparison be wrong?

 Soon.
-Video model leadership flips even faster than image.
-Google’s Veo and OpenAI’s Sora both ship serious work, and we have not run the full brief set through either yet.
-Six months from now at least one verdict above will be stale.
+Video model leadership changes quickly.
+Google’s Veo and OpenAI’s Sora can both produce strong work.
+We have not run the full brief set through either.
+At least one verdict may be stale within six months.

 The rubric outlasts the picks.
 If you are reading this in 2027, run the five lenses against whatever leads then and choose again.
 We will be doing the same.